NeelBhatt/Docs-1/aspnet/aspnetcore/mvc/views/working-with-forms.md

      method="post" class="form-horizontal" role="form">
    ````

-Note:
+>[!NOTE]
-   With the built in templates, `returnUrl` is only populated automatically when you try to access an authorized resource but are not authenticated or authorized.
+>With the built in templates, `returnUrl` is only populated automatically when you try to access an authorized resource but are not authenticated or authorized.
 When you attempt an unauthorized access, the security middleware redirects you to the login page with the `returnUrl` set.

 ## The Input Tag Helper

-The Input Tag Helper binds an HTML [<input>](https://www.w3.org/wiki/HTML/Elements/input) element to a model expression in your razor view.
+The Input Tag Helper binds an HTML [\<input>](https://www.w3.org/wiki/HTML/Elements/input) element to a model expression in your razor view.

 Syntax: